 - All paper products are 100% recycled

-- Wood cutlery for to-go ware (instead of biodegradable plastic)
+- Wood cutlery for to-go ware (instead of compostable plastic)

 - Customers are able to use their own to-go containers